marle3003/mokapi/docs/resources/blogs/end-to-end-testing-mocked-apis.md

 ---
 title: End-to-End Testing with Mock APIs Using Mokapi
-description: Learn how to improve your end-to-end testing with Mokapi by mocking APIs for faster, more reliable test runs.
-Discover how to integrate Mokapi into your CI/CD pipeline with GitHub Actions for better control and fewer bugs.
+description: Improve your end-to-end tests by mocking APIs with Mokapi.
+Integrate it into your CI/CD pipeline for faster, more reliable testing.
 ---

 # End-to-End Testing with Mocked APIs Using Mokapi